getcloudless/cloudless/README.md

 cd ui && env PROVIDER=<provider> bash graph.sh
 ```

 And open `ui/graph.html` in a browser.
+Note this won't work for the `mock-aws`
+provider since it will be running in a different process.

-### Blueprint Tester
+## Blueprint Tester

-This project provides a framework to help test that blueprint files work as
+This project also provides a framework to help test that blueprint files work as
 expected.

 Example (butter must be installed):